-If the field monitor or game officials' witnesses any acts of intentional tackling, elbowing, cheap shots, blocking or any unsportsmanlike act, the game will be stopped and the player will be ejected from the game.
+Any witnessed acts of intentional tackling, elbowing, cheap shots, blocking or any unsportsmanlike act by game officials will result in the game being stopped and the player will be ejected from the game.
 The decision is made at the game officials' discretion.
 No appeals will be considered.
 INTENTIONAL PHYSICAL PLAY WILL NOT BE PERMITTED!